 Payment of contributions levied under Section 94 of the Environmental Planning and Assessment Act and Lismore Contributions Plan 1999 (as amended) are required.
-Such levies shall contribute towards the provision of public services and/or amenities identified in the attached schedule.
+Such levies shall contribute towards the provision of public services and/or amenities identiced in the establishment of the standard of the the attached schedule.
 Such levies shall be calculated at the rate(s) in effect on the date the Construction Certificate.
 The rates and amounts applying at the date of this notice, totalling \$2,014.00, are set out in the schedule for your information.
 Where the total contribution payable exceeds \$20,000 payment to Council must be by bank cheque or cash.
 Personal cheques are not acceptable.
 All contributions, bonds etc. shall be paid prior to the Construction Certificate being granted.